estuary/flow/site/docs/reference/Connectors/materialization-connectors/http-webhook.md

 ## Prerequisites
 To use this materialization connector, you’ll need the following:

-- A server or service that can accept HTTP requests at the desired endpoint.
+- A server or service that can accept HTTP requests at the target endpoint.
 - The necessary authentication credentials.
 Authentication can be handled via `None`, `Basic`, or `OAuth`.
 For `Basic` authentication, you'll need a `username` and `password`.
 For `OAuth`, you'll need to provide `client_id` and `client_secret`.
 - At least one Flow collection.